 Nunavummiut need to be more active participants in their own economy.
 To achieve this goal, we must ensure that investments in economic development involve more than our natural capital and include investments in our human and organizational resources as well.
-We need to ensure that the altitude however, it levels off and travels rapidly and efficiently toward its destination.
-Occasional turbulence or changes in wind direction require adjustment to speed and flight path, but these are minor corrections.
-The aircraft travels so efficiently at cruising altitude that the high cost of getting airborne - the fuel and energy that had to be invested - is more than justified.
+We need to ensure that the physical capital - infrastructure - is in place to link our natural resources to our people so we can be fully involved in future economic activity.